-Daily Contacts Lenses vs. Monthly — What’s The Difference?
+Daily Contact Lenses vs. Monthly — What’s The Difference?

-Daily lenses should be replaced every day with a fresh pair.
-They are much thinner than other types which makes them less durable for repeated wear.
-Monthly contacts are thicker and more durable, but they also require cleaning to protect your eye health.
-In the end, daily lenses can provide you with clearer vision as well as healthier eyes long-term.
+You replace daily contact lenses every day with a fresh pair.
+They are much thinner than other types of contacts which makes them less durable for repeated wear.
+Monthly contacts are thicker and more durable.
+They also require cleaning to protect your eye health.
+Choosing daily contact lenses vs. monthly provides you with healthier eyes.

 Daily Contact Lenses vs. Monthly

-Both prescription daily contacts (disposable) and monthly contact lenses help you to see better.
+Prescription daily contacts (disposable) and monthly contact lenses help you to see better.
 But there are pros and cons based on the type of contacts you choose.
-When it comes to daily contact lenses vs monthly, one of the biggest differences will be durability.
-Monthly contacts are thicker allowing them to be worn for longer, but daily disposable lenses provide more benefits.
+One of the biggest differences between daily contact lenses vs. monthly is durability.
+Monthly contacts are thicker, allowing them to be worn for longer.
+On the other hand, daily disposable lenses provide more benefits.

 Disposable Contacts

-Daily and monthly contacts are both designed to be thrown away after a certain period of time.
-However, the FDA defines truly disposable contacts as lenses that are used once and then discarded.
-That means your contacts should be worn once, thrown away, and then using a fresh pair of contacts the following day.
+Daily and monthly contacts are both designed to be thrown away after a certain period.
+However, the FDA defines disposable contacts as those that are thrown away after one use.
+That means they are worn once, thrown away, and a fresh pair of contacts is used the following day.

 The key to these types of lenses is their width.
-Contacts designed to last longer (extended wear contacts) are much thicker than dailies, allowing them to stand up to the demands of continuous use.
-Daily lenses are much thinner than extended wear varieties, making them less durable but also offering benefits such as healthier eyes along with improved vision.
+Contacts designed to last longer (extended wear contacts) are much thicker than dailies.
+This allows them to stand up to the demands of continuous use.
+Daily lenses are much thinner than extended-wear varieties.
+This makes them less durable.
+On the other hand, they also offer benefits such as healthier eyes along with improved vision.

-Extended wear contacts is a broad term for contact lenses that are worn for an extended period of time.
+Extended wear contacts is a broad term for contact lenses worn for an extended period.
 In the case of monthly contacts, this is for 30 days.
-Keep in mind that you will still need to take them out at night to be cleaned and stored.
-Wearing contact lenses overnight greatly increases your risk of eye infections, so using contact lens solution is very important.
+Keep in mind that you will still need to take them out at night for cleaning and storage.
+Wearing contact lenses overnight greatly increases your risk of eye infections.
+This makes using contact lens solution to correctly clean your contacts very important.

-For many, the main benefit of extended wear contact lenses is the price.
-By being thicker and more durable, they last longer and may help wearers stretch their dollar a bit further.
+For many, the main benefit of extended-wear contact lenses is the price.
+They’re more durable so they last longer, helping wearers stretch their dollar.

 Unfortunately, this may not be best for your eye health.
-While they may last longer, contaminants will still gather on the lens regardless of how much cleaning and rubbing you do.
-Your extended wear contacts eventually need to be replaced in order to protect your eyes from these contaminants and prevent infections and other eye problems.
+Contaminants still gather on the lens regardless of how much cleaning and rubbing you do.
+Extended-wear contacts eventually need to be replaced.
+They protect your eyes from contaminants, preventing infections and other eye problems.

 The Benefits of Disposable Contacts

 Daily disposable contacts provide more benefits than simply giving you clear vision.
-They can also help you combat seasonal allergies and give you peace of mind knowing that your eye health is safe.
-Unlike lenses that you wear monthly, daily lenses remove the frustration and worry that come with wearing contacts.
+They can also help you combat seasonal allergies.
+Unlike monthly lenses, dailies remove the concerns that come with contacts while being more comfortable.

-Disposable contacts can help fight seasonal allergies that can leave you with dry eyes that are irritated, sensitive, and runny.
-Cleaning solution removes some of the pollen and other debris, but the fact is that no amount of cleaning will remove all of it.
-Disposable lenses never have a chance to collect allergens, giving you comfortable eyes year-round.
+Choosing daily contact lenses vs. monthly lenses can help fight seasonal allergies.
+Cleaning solution removes some of the pollen and other debris that can end up on contacts.
+However, no amount of cleaning will remove it all.
+Disposable lenses never have a chance to collect allergens over time.
+This sets you up for comfort year-round.

 Are you ready to make the switch to disposable contacts?
 Contact us today to schedule your appointment!